 What is Folic Acid?

 Folic acid is an essential B vitamin the body needs to produce new cells.
-This is helpful for fetal development in the womb, but many others also take it for cardiovascular, brain, and nervous system support.
+This is helpful for fetal development in the womb.
+However, some people supplement their diets with it for cardiovascular, brain, and nervous system support.

 - Dark green vegetables such as spinach, turnip greens, or asparagus